particle-iot/docs/src/content/scaling/quick-start-guide/bulk-device-operations.md

 ### Take advantage of unclaimed product devices

-As long as you do not subscribe to events on the device, you can take advantage of unclaimed product devices.
+You should take advantage of unclaimed product devices.
 Eliminating the claiming step simplifies device onboarding.

 Should you need to claim devices, most products will claim devices to a single account.
 This can be scripted to make the step less manual.